SublimeText/LaTeXTools/docs/settings.md

 * `viewer` (`""`): the viewer you want to use.
 Leave blank (`""`) or set to `"default"`for the platform-specific viewer.
 Can also be set to `"preview"` if you want to use Preview on OS X, `"okular"` if you want to use Okular on Linux, `"zathura"` is you want to use Zathura on Linux, or `"command"` to run arbitrary commands.
 For details on the `"command"` option, see the section on the [Command Viewer](available-viewers.md#command-viewer).

 * `viewer_settings`: these are viewer-specific settings.
-Please see the section on [Viewers](available-viewers.md#viewers) or the documentation on [Alternate Viewers](available-viewers.md#alternate-viewers) for details of what should be set here.
+Please see the section on [Viewers](available-viewers.md) for details of what should be set here.

 * `open_pdf_on_build` (`true`): Controls whether LaTeXTools will automatically open the configured PDF viewer on a successful build.
 If set to `false`, the PDF viewer will only be launched if explicitly requested using `C-l,v` or `C-l,j`.